 Graduate Program Admission

-Applications for admission are welcomed from candidates for the degree of Doctor of Philosophy as well as for the two-year Master of Arts degree.
+Applications for admission are welcomed from candidates for the degree of Doctor of Philosophy as well as for the two-year Master of Arts (MA) degree.

 Applicants are considered without regard to race, color, religion, national origin, political affiliation, sex, age, or physical handicaps.
 Competition for admission is very strong and admissions decisions are made by a committee of the Department, in consultation with the Graduate School, on merit and promise and with a view to diversity of interests and backgrounds.